Choose Right Chart Type for Data Visualization. Part 5: Single-Value Data (Indicators) May 10th, 2017 by AnyChart Team

 In the previous articles from the Choose Chart Type for Data Visualization series, we covered the ways to visually represent information for data comparison, composition and distribution analysis, and observing trends over time.
 The current post sheds light on a situation when you only have Single-Value Data that can serve as Indicators of the current performance.
 In this quite widespread case, plotting each value on a separate chart often makes sense.
-And that is where Gauges and Bullet charts enter the scene.
+That is where Gauges and Bullet charts come into play.

 List of Chart Types for Single-Value Data Visualization